Nevatim: Pre-kinder program

 The program offers a fun morning of open-ended play, with games, stories, dance and music, introducing little ones to the welcoming world of our internationally-renowned Early Learning Centre.

-Sessions are held in the Bialik College Early Learning Centre during the school term on Thursday morning at 9.15am and Friday mornings starting at 9.15am or 10.35am in the ELC for an hour and ten minutes.
+Sessions are held in the Bialik College Early Learning Centre during the school term on Thursday mornings at 9.15am and Friday mornings starting at 9.15am or 10.35am for an hour and ten minutes.